 Seniors who do not have minimum levels of service will be ineligible for activities and privileges until the hours are completed and approved.
-Activities include: Athletics, Plays, Clubs, dances and other co-curricular organizations.
+Activities include: Athletics, Plays, Clubs and any other extracurricular organizations.

-Senior Class Hours Due Ineligible for End First Week 50% Senior Privilege Quarter 1 + Activities End of Q 1 60% Senior Privilege Quarter 2 + Activities Start of Sem 2 70% Senior Privilege Quarter 3 + Activities End of Q 3 80% Senior Privilege Quarter 4 + Activities Mid Q 4 90% Prom End of Exams 100% Graduation
+Senior Class Hours Due Ineligible for End First Week 50% Senior Privilege Quarter 1 + Fall Activities End of Q 1 60% Senior Privilege Quarter 2 + Winter Activities Start of Sem 2 70% Senior Privilege Quarter 3 + Winter Activities End of Q 3 80% Senior Privilege Quarter 4 + Spring Activities Mid Q 4 90% Prom End of Exams 100% Graduation

-Activities = Athletics, Performances, Clubs, Dances, etc.
+^{}Activities = Athletics, Plays, Clubs

-A Junior will need 25% of their hours by the end of Quarter 1.
+The Junior class will need 25% of their hours by the end of Quarter 1.